 11 tracks from “The Singing Fireman” available digitally for the first time, including a previously unissued bonus track.

 “In 1977, Morris “Howdy” Glenn spent six weeks on the Billboard Country Singles chart, and was nominated for Top new Male Vocalist by the Academy of Country Music, alongside Vern Gosdin, Mel McDaniel, and winner Eddie Rabbitt.
-Today, virtually no one––even among diehard classic country fans—has even heard of Howdy Glen.”
+Today, virtually no one––even among diehard classic country fans—has even heard of Howdy Glenn.”

 Scott B. Bomar